Some constructions of biharmonic maps and Chen's conjecture on biharmonic hypersurfaces: introduction

 for every compact subset $\Omega$ of $M$, where $\tau(\varphi)={\rm Trace}_{g}\nabla {\rm d} \varphi$ is the tension field of $\varphi$.
 The Euler-Lagrange equation of this functional gives the biharmonic map equation (\cite{Ji})

 which states the fact that the map $\varphi$ is biharmonic if and only if its bitension field $\tau^{2}(\varphi)$ vanishes identically.
-In the above equation we have used $R^{N}$ to denote the curvature operator of $(N, h)$ defined by Clearly, it follows from (\ref{BTF}) that any harmonic map is biharmonic, so we call those non-harmonic biharmonic maps {\bf proper biharmonic maps}.\\
+In the above equation we have used $R^{N}$ to denote the curvature operator of $(N, h)$ defined by